-WELCOME .4
+WELCOME 4

-ABOUT THE MEDICAL ASSISTING CERTIFICATES .5
+ABOUT THE MEDICAL ASSISTING CERTIFICATES 5

-Course Availability .5
+Course Availability 5

-STUDENT REQUIREMENTS .5
+STUDENT REQUIREMENTS 5

-IMMUNIZATIONS .6
+IMMUNIZATIONS 6

-CPR/FIRST AID CERTIFICATION .6
+BLS FOR HEALTHCARE PROVIDERS/PROFESSIONALS 6

-CRIMINAL BACKGROUND CHECK .7
+CRIMINAL BACKGROUND CHECK 6

-CRIMINAL BACKGROUND CHECK FAQS: .7
+CRIMINAL BACKGROUND CHECK FAQS: 7

-What happens in the criminal background check process? .7
+What happens in the criminal background check process?
+7

-What if I have already completed a background check through a different vendor for employmer or another program?
+What if I have already completed a background check through a different vendor for er or another program?

-What happens if I have a prior conviction? .7
+What happens if I have a prior conviction?
+7

-How will a prior conviction impact my ability to gain employment as a medical assistant? .7
+How will a prior conviction impact my ability to gain employment as a medical assistant?
+7

-What happens if the clinical facility requests additional information? .8
+What happens if the clinical facility requests additional information?
+8

-How long does the criminal background check take to process? .8
+How long does the criminal background check take to process?
+8

-How do I dispute additional charges or criminal records? .8
+How do I dispute additional charges or criminal records?
+8

-Scubs and Nametags for Clinical Medical Assisting Students .8
+Scubs and Nametags for Clinical Medical Assisting Students 8

-INTERNSHIP REQUIREMENTS .8
+INTERNSHIP REQUIREMENTS 8

-Planning for Your Internship .9
+Planning for Your Internship 9

-STUDENT INTERNSHIP FAQS: .9
+STUDENT INTERNSHIP FAQS: 10

-What is an internship? .9
+What is an internship?
+10

-What are the benefits of an internship? .9
+What are the benefits of an internship?
+10

-If I have work experience in the field of medical assisting, do I still have to complete the CCV internship courses?
-9
+If I have work experience in the field of medical assisting, do I still have to complete the internship courses?

 May I complete my internship at my current place of employment?
-10

 Am I responsible for finding an internship?
 10

-May I enroll in both the Administrative and Clinical Medical Assisting Internship courses in the same semester?
-10
+May I enroll in both the Administrative and Clinical Medical Assisting Internship courses in the semester?

 What if I have an internship in mind?
 10

 Are there any restrictions on what I can do for my internship?
-10
+11

 How do I receive credit for my internship class?
-10
+11

 Can I register for the internship class right up until the first day of class?
 11

 Do I get paid for my internship?
+11

+What will I be doing at my internship?
+11

-What are my responsibilities as an intern?11
+What are my responsibilities as an intern?
+11

-What are the responsibilities of my site supervisor?12
+What are the responsibilities of my site supervisor?
+12

-What are the responsibilities of the course instructor?12
+What are the responsibilities of the course instructor?
+13

-How do I request accommodations for my internship location?13
+How do I request accommodations for my internship location?
+13

-What if I am unable to complete the required 80 hours before the end of the semester?13
+What if I am unable to complete the required 80 hours before the end of the semester?
+13

-What if I am asked to leave my internship placement?13
+What if I am asked to leave my internship placement?
+13

-What if I do not pass the internship course?13
+What if I do not pass the internship course?
+13

-What if my question isn't answered here?13
+What if my question isn't answered here?
+14

-PROFESSIONAL CERTIFICATION
+PROFESSIONAL CERTIFICATION 14

-APPENDIX A14
+APPENDIX A 15

-APPENDIX B16
+APPENDIX B 16

-Appendix C17
+Appendix C 17

-Appendix D19
+Appendix D 19

-Appendix E23
+Appendix E 23

-Appendix F29
+Appendix F 29

-Appendix G
+Appendix G 30